Diordnas/1521_24T1_W11A/wk5/Wk5_Slides.md

 # What representation do computers use?

-- Computers don't write symbols on paper, or have fingers to hold up.
-They have circuits!
+- Computers don't write symbols on paper, they have circuits!
 - They represent a number using a bunch of circuits that can be on or off (1 or 0).
 - Each of these circuits is called a bit.
 Recall that one byte is made of 8 bits.
 - Computers represent integers using a system called binary.